learnsyslab/splax/docs/get-started/install.md

     pixi shell -e docs
     ```

-Use the Pixi environments above for tooling and docs tasks.
+Use the pixi environments above for tooling and docs tasks.

 ## Building the documentation

 The docs are built with [ProperDocs](https://properdocs.org/) and the Material theme.
+Set
-Set `JAX_PLATFORMS=cpu` so the API reference imports splax without a GPU:
+`JAX_PLATFORMS=cpu` so the API reference imports splax without a GPU:

 ```bash
 JAX_PLATFORMS=cpu pixi run -e docs docs-build